Last Updated: 3rd April 2020

 Model Answer 1:

 Consumerism is the prime reason for people being saddled with debts.
 This trend has developed a culture which places an emphasis on lifestyle using material gains to achieve contentment and pleasure.
 Moreover, businesses of all scales tend to capitalize by stressing their marketing activities on this culture.
 Consumer perception, in fact, manipulates sociological and psychological attitudes towards buying products that people do not need most of the time.
-That is to say that consumerism makes a social and institutional arrangement that spur individuals to purchase more goods.
-The credit card is a good example here; an individual with a pulse to increase purchasing ability get a credit card and the credit card companies are marketing their cards to people, even to students who do not have a steady income.
+That is to say that consumerism makes a social and institutional arrangement that spurs individuals to purchase more goods.
+A credit card is a good example here; an individual with a pulse to increase purchasing ability gets a credit card and the credit card companies are marketing their cards to people, even to students who do not have a steady income.

 Consumer culture develops an untenable habit of spending beyond one’s budget.
-To curb this issue, we should introduce financial education to students of all level.
+To curb this issue, we should introduce financial education to students of all levels.
 Financial literacy includes financial, credit and debt management, and knowledge that is essential to make financially sensible decisions.
 This literacy paves the way for managing financial risks effectively, and thus people can avoid financial pitfalls.

 In conclusion, we should undertake only what we have the money or ability to do and no more.
-Some people ignore this axiom and amass debts by unnecessary purchases.
+Some people ignore this axiom and amass debts through unnecessary purchases.
 Although consumer culture worsens the situation, financial education can ameliorate the condition.

-Sample Answer 2:
+Model Answer 2:

 “If you buy things you do not need, you will soon sell things you need”, a famous saying by Warren Buffett emphasises how important it is to effectively manage our personal finances.
-I believe the ease of shopping and craving for the latest gadgets are the primary reasons people are alluded to purchase unnecessary things.
+I believe the ease of shopping and craving for the latest gadgets are the primary reasons people are alluded to purchasing unnecessary things.
 Financial education can save us from that.

 To begin with, we are living in a digital era with an abundance of consumer products.
 Online shopping makes us even more careless and we end up owning things we do not need at all.
-For instance, a recent report in the Guardian newspaper emphasises how digital marketing strategies tempt people to buy more goods than the pre-digital era.
+For instance, a recent report in the Guardian newspaper emphasises how digital marketing strategies tempt people to buy more goods than in the pre-digital era.
 We are adopting a consumerism habit which gives us pleasure in shopping and keeps us less focused on savings.

-Moreover, the competitive market and rivalry among the giant electronic manufacturers are often the reason we tend to buy the latest gizmos.
+Moreover, the competitive market and rivalry among giant electronic manufacturers are often the reason we tend to buy the latest gizmos.
 The rapid upgrades of electronic products often force us to get the latest gadgets and thus we end up purchasing unnecessary things.
-Unfortunately, many parents keep pace with this trend by purchasing unnecessary things their children wish and thus instil the habit unknowingly among the children.
+Unfortunately, many parents keep pace with this trend by purchasing unnecessary things their children wish for and thus instilling the habit unknowingly among the children.

 To conclude, we should not become slaves to consumer products and should buy them rationally to save both our future and the environment.
-Proper lessons by teachers and parents and the government’s initiative to toughen the access to credit cards and loans can be very useful to curb it.
+Proper lessons by teachers and parents and the government’s initiative to toughen access to credit cards and loans can be very useful to curb it.